 Take the airport shuttle to the centrally located hotel and explore the neighbourhood.
+Overnight in Reykjavik.

 After a quick city tour, head to the Reykjanes Peninsula with its hot springs, mountains, bird cliffs, lighthouses and fishing villages.
 Relax in the warm mineral-rich waters of the famous Blue Lagoon in the evening.
 Head out to a simple cabin by a river away from the city for overnight stay and a hunt for the Northern Lights scheduled for late evening.
+Overnight in Hella.

-South Iceland tour with optional glacier hike
+South Iceland tour & an optional glacier walk

 Head along the south coast to a place near the active volcano beneath the Eyjafjallajökull glacier.
 Admire the Seljalandsfoss waterfall and visit Skógar folk museums before heading to the impressive Skógafoss waterfall.

 Optional glaciers walk in the afternoon to the Sólheimajökull glacier tongue that extends from the large Mýrdalsjökull glacier, down to the Icelandic south coast.
 Else a walk on the black lava beach with the famous bird cliffs at Reynisfjara near Vík awaits you.
 The evening, if it is clear, is reserved for the Northern Lights.
+Overnight in Hella.

-Horses and the Golden Circle
+Horses & the Golden Circle